Raid on Reghaïa (1837)

-The Raid on Reghaïa in May 1837, during the French conquest of Algeria, pitted the French colonizers in Reghaïa region against the Kabyle troops of the Igawawen confederacy.
+The raid on Reghaïa in May 1837, during the French conquest of Algeria, pitted the French forces in Reghaïa region against the Kabyle troops of the Igawawen confederacy.

 Background

 Before colonization the Igawawen, also known as Zwawas served as troops under the Deylik of Algiers.
 Following a coup by Ali Khodja they gained more influence inside the country.

 In 1830 France invaded Algiers, and started the French conquest of Algeria.
 The Zwawa served under the armies led by Ibrahim Agha, and particularly in the Battle of Staouéli.
 Following the Fall of Algiers, the French started encroaching on the Mitidja region surrounding the city.
 Initially defeating the forces of Mostéfa Boumezrag at Médea, they were soon halted at the First Battle of Blida by Mohamed ben Zamoum.
 By 1837 the majority of the Mitidja was seized, and France started encroaching on the lands of the Zwawa.

 Mercier and Saussine Farm

 After Colonel Maximilien Joseph Schauenburg (1784-1838) perpetrated the Massacre of El Ouffia in 1832, the pace of spoliation and sequestration of Algerian lands and properties increased in order to settle more French farmers in Mitidja from the year 1836.

 Thus, in Reghaïa, a settlement of more than 3,000 hectares was granted to two Frenchmen, called Mercier and Saussine, in order to establish a large agricultural establishment in this wet plain.

 The entrepreneur Mercier who had just arrived from the United States of America in 1836 was already experienced in the handling of businesses and operations of this kind.